ssenmosip/mosip-temp-documentation/FRS-ID-Repository.md

 ## 3. ID Repository services [**[↑]**](#table-of-content)
 ### 3.1 Store Identity Data and Documents in Repository [**[↑]**](#table-of-content)

-Upon receiving the request to stores identity details of individual in ID Repository, the system validates input ID attributes in the request against MOSIP ID defined for the country
+Upon receiving the request to store identity details of individual in ID Repository, the system validates input ID attributes in the request against MOSIP ID defined for the country
 1. Stores ID JSON of an individual generated during registration
-1. Receives and stores Individual biometric documents generated during registration
+1. Receives and stores individual biometric documents generated during registration
 1. Receives and stores documents of proofs provided by individual at the time of registration
 1. On successful storage of identity for an individual, status of UIN of the individual is marked as 'ACTIVATED'
 1. Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%2010/Consolidated%20error%20messages%20V2.2.xlsx).